anvan333/Digital-Image-Processing/README.md

 **2. Intensity Scaling:**

-(10 pts.)
-Write code to scale the intensity of the left section of the merged image by a scaling factor of alpha and the right section by a scaling factor of beta.
+Code to scale the intensity of the left section of the merged image by a scaling factor of alpha and the right section by a scaling factor of beta.

 *Image Scaling*: Image/Intensity scaling is a linear image operation where each pixel is multiplied by a scaling factor.
 The scaling factor is a value between 0 and 1.
 The inputs to your function are: (i) input image, (ii) image column at which left section ends, (iii) alpha: scaling factor for the left section (0 <= alpha <= 1) and (iv) beta: scaling factor for the right section ((0 <= beta <= 1).